The Trail Rider

 The Trail Rider is a 1925 American silent Western film directed by W. S. Van Dyke and starring Buck Jones.
 Based on the 1924 novel The Trail Rider: A Romance of the Kansas Range by George Washington Ogden, the film is about a trail rider hired to protect ranchers from the actions of a corrupt banker.
 The film was produced by Fox Film Corp. and was released on February 22, 1925, in the United States.
 It marked Gary Cooper’s film debut as a stunt rider.
 It is not known whether the film currently survives.

 Plot

-Tex Hartwell (Buck Jones) rescues an old cobbler from the physical assault of corrupt banker Jim Mackey (Carl Stockdale).
+Tex Hartwell rescues an old cobbler from the physical assault of corrupt banker Jim Mackey.
 When Mackey orders his hired guns to kill Tex, the stranger outdraws them.
-Rancher Dee Winch (Jack McDonald) is impressed with Tex's fast draw and hires him as a trail rider, tasked with keeping diseased cattle off of his land.
+Rancher Dee Winch is impressed with Tex's fast draw and hires him as a trail rider, tasked with keeping diseased cattle off of his land.

 Sometime later, Mackey's men stampede a herd of infected cattle onto Winch's land.
 When Winch learns of the infected cattle, he fires Tex, who leaves in disgrace.
-Meanwhile, Tex learns from Fanny Goodnight (Lucy Fox) that Mackey was behind the stampede of infected cattle.
+Meanwhile, Tex learns from Fanny Goodnight that Mackey was behind the stampede of infected cattle.
 Tex confronts the corrupt banker and forces him to sign a confession admitting to his guilt.
 Later, the old cobbler kills Mackey, Tex's reputation is restored with the cattlemen, and he and Fanny ride trail together on their own.